Sibleyras/feedmap/README.md

 - run ``npm start``

-- go to _localhost:3000/login/chgpwd_, username/password is admin/admin and set a new password for superadmin.
+- Go to _wesite.com/login/chgpwd_, username/password is admin/admin and set a new password for superadmin.